ntessore/wigner/README.rst

 *Functions for rotations: Wigner D-matrix, 3j-symbols, more as needed.*

 A collection of fast numerical routines in C to compute functions associated with rotations and statistics on the sphere.
-Hand-coded and dependency-free Python interfaces are provided.
+Hand-coded Python interfaces depending only on numpy are provided.

 `Interfaces`_: